 As the digital age unfolds, it must become the responsibility of governments at all levels to ensure the availability of digital infrastructure and to catalyze and incentivize the use of digital products & services to create social, economic and ecological benefits.
 Furthermore, governments must strengthen the standards and open source communities that provide the technologies which enable those products, services and the digital transformation at large.
-This must go hand in hand with paying due attention to trust building, transparency and the protection of human and civil rights as part of the digital governance framework.
+This action must go hand in hand with paying due attention to trust building, transparency and the protection of human, civil and child rights as part of the digital governance framework.
 It is essential that there is some degree of uniformity of intent behind key legislation, regulations and policies given the global reach of digital products, services and platforms and the existence of international businesses operating in multiple geographies.
 It is also equally clear that action cannot be undertaken by governments acting alone.
 Success depends on deep collaboration within and between international organizations, the global science community, open technology communities, all levels of government, civil society, the private sector and digital-native companies.

+@